 As beauty experts, we’re constantly asked about skincare ingredients and how they work.
-And one of the most common questions we get is: Can you use retinol and hyaluronic acid together?
+And one of the most common questions we get is: Can you use hyaluronic acid with retinol?
 It makes sense—hyaluronic acid and retinol are two of the most popular and well-known skincare ingredients on the market.
 The former has a well-earned reputation as an effective anti-aging ingredient that can help address fine lines, wrinkles, and uneven skin texture, while the latter is a humectant moisturizer that helps hydrate the skin.
 And while retinol and hyaluronic acid may not seem like the most obvious pairing at first, combining these two ingredients can help promote smoother, plumper, and more youthful-looking skin.

 What Is Retinol?